Definition 20.1

 Remark.
 Let $\{ a_n \}$ be a bounded sequence by $M$.
 Then

-(1) There is a convergent subsequence of $\{ a_n \}$ by Bolzano-Weierstrass Theorem, which means that $\mathcal{L}_a$ is not empty
+(1) There is a convergent subsequence of $\{ a_n \}$ by Bolzano-Weierstrass Theorem, which means that $\mathcal{L}_a$ is not empty.

-(2) Since $\mathcal{L}_a$ is bounded by $M$, there exists the least upper bound and the greatest lower bound by A13 and Theorem 5.4.
+(2) Since $\mathcal{L}_a$ is bounded by $M$ (($\because$) We have $|a_n| \leq M, \forall n \in \mathbb{P}$ and $\lim_{k \to \infty} |a_{n_k}| \leq M $by Theorem 14.2.), there exists the least upper bound and the greatest lower bound by A13 and Theorem 5.4.

 Theorem 20.2